Cheney Stadium, Tacoma, Washington

 In 2007, I see Salt Lake’s Joe Saunders for the second time in two weeks.
 He impresses, going 7 strong innings and striking out 7.

-Salt Lake blows a 4-0 lead before winning on Brandon Wood’s 9th-inning single.
+Salt Lake blows a 4-0 lead in 2007 before winning on Brandon Wood’s 9th-inning single.

 Leave a Comment